 Italian pizza is individually-sized, no more than 10-12 inches in diameter, and comes covered in a wide variety of toppings.
 Most pizzerias also sell other foods, and many other types of eating places also sell pizza.
 For example, a ristorante-pizzeria offers pizza as an alternative to its full restaurant selection.

+Here’s another type of Italian restaurant crossword clue!
 The Italian trattoria has full waiter service but is usually a smaller, family-run restaurant.
 The menu is more limited, the décor usually less ornate, and the prices lower than an Italian ristorante.

+And yes, the list of different types of Italian restaurants doesn’t stop at 10.
 As the name says, pubs in Italy (or birrerie) are the cousins of British pubs or American bars and they have been popular in the country for many years.
 They offer a variety of beers on tap, plus cocktails and other alcoholic beverages.
 A 0.4cl (about 1 pint) beer is priced 4 to 5 euro (4.40 to 5.60 USD), cocktails 6 to 8 euro (7 to 9 USD), and glasses of wine 2 to 6 euro (2.30 to 7 USD).

 Italian pubs are a favorite among younger crowds, and they often also offer food, especially sandwiches, burgers, fries, and sometimes pasta dishes.
 As in many other countries, the Irish pubs in Rome and all around Italy are really popular among the youth.

+And one more type of Italian restaurant crossword clue!
 Here’s where things get confusing about types of Italian restaurants.
 Traditionally, an Italian osteria is an even simpler, cheaper version of an Italian trattoria and an Italian restaurant.
 Osteria was also considered the more popular version of the enoteca, and its yuppie cousin.

 Usually, an osteria would serve homemade food and local wines, some snacks and would have a limited food menu.
 However, lately, some super fancy restaurants embraced the name osteria: just think of three Michelin starred Osteria Francescana di Massimo Bottura.
 This new meaning is about the opposite of what osteria traditionally stood for.